Vishali2002/signlanguagedetection/README.md

-# signlanguagedetection
 Sign Language Detection Project
-This project focuses on developing a real-time sign language recognition system using computer vision and machine learning techniques.
-The goal is to provide a tool that can interpret hand gestures into meaningful sign language words to facilitate communication for individuals with hearing and speech impairments.
+This project focuses on creating a real-time system for recognizing and interpreting hand gestures into sign language using computer vision and machine learning techniques.
+The goal is to assist individuals with hearing and speech impairments by translating their hand gestures into meaningful text.

-Key Features:
+Features
-Hand Gesture Recognition: Utilized OpenCV for image processing to detect and segment hand gestures from live video feeds or pre-recorded inputs.
+Hand Gesture Detection: Utilizes OpenCV for detecting and segmenting hand gestures from video input (live or recorded).
-Machine Learning Model: Trained a Convolutional Neural Network (CNN) using Python and TensorFlow/Keras to classify different hand gestures representing sign language symbols.
+Machine Learning Model: Implements a Convolutional Neural Network (CNN) to classify hand gestures corresponding to different sign language symbols.
-Real-Time Detection: Achieved real-time performance with high accuracy by processing live video input, allowing immediate translation of gestures into text.
+Real-Time Translation: Capable of processing video feeds in real time, providing immediate translation of hand gestures to text.
-Data Preprocessing: Applied image augmentation techniques and preprocessed gesture images to enhance model accuracy and generalization.
+Data Preprocessing: Includes image augmentation and preprocessing techniques to improve model accuracy and performance.
-User Interface: Developed a simple GUI for real-time gesture display and translation output.
+User Interface: Features a simple and interactive GUI for real-time display of gesture recognition and text translation.
-Technologies Used:
+Technologies Used
-Programming Languages: Python
+Languages: Python
+Libraries:
+OpenCV
+TensorFlow
+Keras
-Libraries: OpenCV, TensorFlow, Keras, NumPy
+NumPy
 Tools: Jupyter Notebook
-Future Enhancements:
+Future Enhancements
-Expand the gesture vocabulary to cover more complex phrases.
+Extend the vocabulary to recognize more complex sign language phrases.
-Integrate speech synthesis for audio output of recognized gestures.
+Integrate speech synthesis to convert recognized gestures into audio.
-Improve model performance and accuracy by using larger datasets.
+Improve model accuracy using larger datasets and more robust architectures.